wp-plugins/farticles/readme.txt

 **Important**

-Visit your general options page to set where you would like to fart.
+After installing, visit your general options page to set where you would like to fart.

 * Frontend Farts

 * Backend Farts

 * Login Farts

 > Use with care as websites playing any kind of audio without a warning or permission from the user are generally obnoxious and annoying.